Election deniers are losing critical state-level races

 Both states now have critical firewalls against GOP attempts to disrupt elections in 2024.

+In Wisconsin, Democrats denied Republicans from taking a supermajority in the state legislature, offering a crucial buffer that would prevent GOP lawmakers from overriding a veto from Governor Tony Evers.

-In Pennsylvania, Trump-backed far-right conspiracy theorist Doug Mastriano was defeated by Josh Shapiro, and Democrats are just one seat away from flipping control of the state House.
+And in Pennsylvania, Trump-backed far-right conspiracy theorist Doug Mastriano was defeated by Josh Shapiro, and Democrats are just one seat away from flipping control of the state House.

 Daniel Squadron, an organiser with The States Project, which supported Democratic candidates in state legislature battlegrounds with a $60m campaign, told reporters on 10 November that the group’s goal was to “gain as much ground this year to set ourselves up for the next”.